rashidsuleymanov/api.onlyoffice.com/site/pages/Docs/Docs API/Usage API/Callback handler/index.md

 > *pathForSave* is the absolute path to your computer folder where the file will be saved including the file name.

+On the [Java example](../../Get%20Started/Language-specific%20examples/Java%20example/index.md) and [Java integration SDK](../../Get%20Started/Language-specific%20examples/Java%20integration%20SDK/index.md) pages, you will learn how to integrate ONLYOFFICE Docs into your web application written on Java.

 ### Node.js document save example

 ``` javascript